 Key Usage Purposes (as per X.509 v3 key usage field)

-Public keys that are bound into certificates shall be certified for use in signing or encrypting, but not both, except as specified below.
 The use of a specific key is determined by the key usage extension in the X.509 certificate.

-ACA-issued certificates shall set two key usage bits: cRLSign and/or keyCertSign.
-Where the subject signs OCSP responses, the certificate may also set the digitalSignature and/or nonRepudiation bits.

 Subscriber certificates shall assert key usages based on the intended application of the key pair.
 In particular, certificates to be used for digital signatures (including authentication) shall set the digitalSignature and/or nonRepudiation bits.
 Certificates to be used for key or data encryption shall set the keyEncipherment and/or dataEncipherment bits.
 Certificates to be used for key agreement shall set the keyAgreement bit.

-Rudimentary, Basic, and Medium Assurance Level certificates may include a single key for use with encryption and signature in support of legacy applications.
-Such dual-use certificates shall be generated and managed in accordance with their respective signature certificate requirements, except where otherwise noted in this CP.
-Such dual-use certificates shall never assert the non-repudiation key usage bit, and shall not be used for authenticating data that will be verified on the basis of the dual-use certificate at a future time.
-Entities are encouraged at all levels of assurance to issue Subscribers two key pairs, one for key management and one for digital signature and authentication.
+All certificates may include a single key for use with encryption and signature in support of legacy applications.
+Such dual-use certificates shall be generated and managed in accordance with their respective signature certificate requirements

 Private Key Protection and Cryptographic Module Engineering Controls